ACU knows that sometimes young people can change their minds or be affected by circumstances out of their control.

 ACU is committed to providing ongoing support for successful applicants and will take an active interest in ensuring these students achieve to the best of their ability during their time at ACU.
 In applying for this program, successful students are committing to:

-- if required, will have access to ongoing academic skills support, free counselling services, career guidance and pastoral support throughout their time at ACU.
+ongoing academic skills support, free counselling services, career guidance and pastoral support throughout their time at ACU, if required.